 The residency will begin in February 2023 and end in June 2023.

 - Space & Support

-The artist-in-residence will receive $5,000 a month over the course of three months for a total of $15,000.
+The artist-in-residence will receive $5,000 a month over the course of four months for a total of $20,000.
 In addition, Quinn Emanuel will provide an allowance of up to $1,500 for purchase of art materials.

-After the residency is completed, along with the direct help of curator Alexis Hyde, an exhibition will be mounted of the work in a place decided on as well as an online mounting of the show.
+After the residency is completed, along with the direct help of curator Alexis Hyde, an exhibition will be mounted of the work in a place decided on.
 Sales of the work will be determined in conversation as well.

 The artist-in-residence will be an artist working with a distinct and new voice, with clear mastery of their media of choice.
 Preference will be given to artists who are in the early or middle stages of their career.
 The selection committee is interested in giving opportunity and a platform to underrepresented artists.

 Calls for Proposal